Max Gomez

-Max Gomez, widely known as "Dr. Max", has been the medical correspondent/senior health editor alternately for the flagship television stations WNBC and WCBS-TV in New York City.
+Max Gomez (August 9, 1951 – September 2, 2023), widely known as Dr. Max, was a Cuban-born American medical journalist.
+He worked alternatively as the medical correspondent and senior health editor for the flagship television stations WNBC and WCBS in New York City.

 Formative years

 Born in Havana, Cuba, Gomez graduated cum laude from Princeton University (1973) and earned a Ph.D. from the Wake Forest School of Medicine (1978).
 He was also an NIH Postdoctoral Fellow at New York's Rockefeller University (1978–1980).

 Professional life

 As the medical correspondent/senior health editor for the flagship television station WCBS in New York City (1994–1997), Gomez delivered segments on health, science and medicine on the 5 PM news.
-He held similar positions for WNBC in New York (1991–1994, 1997–2007), and earlier for KYW-TV in Philadelphia (1984–1991), and for WNEW-TV in New York (1980–1984).
-In July 2007, "Dr. Max", as he is known, rejoined WCBS as a freelance medical reporter.
+He held similar positions for WNBC in New York (1991–1994, 1997–2007), and earlier for KYW in Philadelphia (1984–1991), and for WNEW in New York (1980–1984).
+In July 2007, "Dr. Max", as he was known, rejoined WCBS as a freelance medical reporter.

+He was the co-author of three books.
+The Prostate Health Program, The Healing Cell and Cells Are the New Cure: The Cutting-Edge Medical Breakthroughs That Are Transforming Our Health.